Information- and Coding-Theoretic Analysis of the RLWE Channel: Preliminaries

 The \emph{Gilbert--Varshamov} (GV) bound \cite{gilbert1952comparison,varshamov1957estimate} can be used to show that codes with certain parameters exist.
 It states that for any parameter set $[n,k,d]_q$ fulfilling the inequality

 there exists a linear $[n,k,d]_q$ code.
 The bound is non-constructive, i.e., it does not give an efficient algorithm to construct such a code.
 For this reason, we also consider the more practical class of BCH codes \cite{bose1960class}, \cite{hocquenghem1959codes} within cryptographic schemes to reduce their decryption failure rates.
 Whenever we specify their minimum distance we refer to the designed minimum distance of the associated RS supercode.
-The actual minimum distances of the BCH codes can (and are likely to be) even larger than specified.
+The actual minimum distances of a BCH code can (and is likely to be) even larger than specified.
 For an elaborate introduction of BCH codes and the GV bound we refer to \cite{roth_2006}.